-In order to male chocolate peanut butter no bake cookies as seen on my picture above, you need to create a chocolate shell.
+To male chocolate peanut butter, no-bake cookies, as seen in my picture above, you need to create a chocolate shell.
 To do so, melt 2 ingredients below in a small bowl in the microwave:

 Remove the cookies from the freezer and dip half of the cookies onto the melted chocolate.
-Return each cookies onto the line baking sheets.
+Return each cookie onto the lined baking sheets.
 When all the cookies are dipped into chocolate, bring the sheets back to the freezer until the chocolate shell is hard.

 How does it taste?

-This are soft no bake cookies with a delicious peanut butter flavor and light coconut taste from the coconut flour.
+These are soft no-bake cookies with a delicious peanut butter flavor and light coconut taste from the coconut flour.
 If you don’t like coconut flavor, add 1 teaspoon of vanilla extract into the dough to cover it.

 Can I use other flours?

-You can’t make the recipe with almond flour or wheat flours.
+You can’t make the recipe with almond flour or wheat flour.
 Wheat flour is not safe to be eaten raw.
 Almond flour won’t absorb liquid well and let the dough runny and oily.

 Nutrient-dense no-bake peanut butter cookies